-These features apply to ChoicePlan 500 (CP500) and the High Deductible Health Plan (HDHP), as noted.
+These features apply to the In-Network Only Plan, the Choice Plan and the High Deductible Plan with HSA, as noted.

 Mental Health and Substance Abuse Benefits

 All visits for both inpatient and outpatient mental health and substance abuse treatment are reimbursed at the same coinsurance level as other medical services, according to your plan, subject to medical necessity.